tylimbach/RubiksCubeAI/README.md

 - PLL (permute last layer) is solved by testing algorithms saved in pll.txt.
 These cover all PLL cases.

 ## Known Issues
-- Occasionally, F2L can take awhile (10-15 seconds) in an unlucky case.
-Working to improve this.
+- Occasionally, F2L can take awhile (10-15 seconds) in an unlucky case

 ## Roadmap
 - [x] Add a menu loop